-Summer is approaching, and summer months are the most popular time from drinking (excluding December).
+Summer is wrapping up but that doesn’t mean the BBQs stop.
+With everyone trying to take advantage of the remain warm days and with the Holiday season fast approaching, your opportunity to drink will be abundant.
 During these booze-infused months, there seems to be two common refrains among those of us long past our boozy college days:

 It’s either “I just can’t handle alcohol the way I used to.’’